 We specialize in the placement of information technology, engineering, and accounting professionals for direct hire and contract staffing for our clients, and provide temporary staffing services for our light industrial clients.
 As a result of our acquisition of Scribe Solutions, Inc. ("Scribe") in April 2015, we now also offer data entry assistants (medical scribes) who specialize in electronic medical records (EMR) services for emergency departments, specialty physician practices and clinics.
 There is currently a growing need for medical scribes due to the rise in EMR being utilized for billing and documentation of health care services and the meaningful use requirements that are part of the Affordable Care Act.
-The acquisition of Agile Resources, Inc. a Georgia Corporation ("Agile") and Access Data Consulting Corporation, a Colorado corporation ("Access") expanded our geographical footprint within the placement and contract staffing of information technology.
+The acquisitions of Agile Resources, Inc. a Georgia Corporation ("Agile"), Access Data Consulting Corporation, a Colorado corporation ("Access") and Paladin Consulting Inc., a Texas corporation ("Paladin") expanded our geographical footprint within the placement and contract staffing of information technology.

 Our staffing services are provided through a network of twenty branch offices located in downtown or suburban areas of major U.S. cities in nine states.
-We have one office located in each of Arizona, Colorado, Georgia, Indiana, Massachusetts, North Carolina and Texas, two offices in each of California, Florida and Illinois and seven offices in Ohio.
+We have one office located in each of Arizona, Colorado, Georgia, Indiana, Illinois and Massachusetts, two offices in each of California, Texas, and three in Florida and seven offices in Ohio.

-Management has implemented a strategy which included cost reduction efforts as well as identifying strategic acquisitions, financed primarily through the issuance of equity and debt, to improve the overall profitability and cash flows of the Company.
+Management has implemented a strategy which included cost reduction efforts as well as identifying strategic acquisitions, financed primarily through the issuance of equity and debt to improve the overall profitability and cash flows of the Company.
 We believe our current segments complement one another and position us for future growth.

-Results of Operations - Three Months Ended December 31, 2015 Compared to the Three Months Ended December 31, 2014
+Results of Operations - Three Months Ended March 31, 2016 Compared to the Three Months Ended March 31, 2015